Service Life and Load Safety Factor

 Note

-AXDR double row angular contact roller bearings and AXRY axial/radial bearings are calculated under the same frame conditions, so both bearing types can be directly compared.
-They can be directly interchanged when the surrounding structure design complies with myonic catalog data.
+AXDR double row angular contact roller bearings and AXRY axial/radial bearings have been calculated under the same framework conditions, so both bearing types are directly comparable with each other, as long as the adjacent construction is designed according to the myonic catalogue data.